openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 getResultSize(deviceId: string, query: Query): Promise&lt;number&gt;

-Obtains the number of results that matches the specified **Query** object for a device.
+Obtains the number of results that matches the specified device ID and **Query** object.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.DistributedKVStore